jakewhiteley/hodl/README.md

 `resolveMethod` will call the supplied method, recursively inject dependencies and allow you to pass extra non-object parameters as per the `resolve` examples above.
 This works on static methods as well as public ones.

+### Resolving instance methods

-The exmample above shows `someMethod` being execcuted and returned on a new instance of `Foo`, but you can also pass a specific instance instead of the class name:
+The example above shows `someMethod` being execcuted and returned on a new instance of `Foo`, but you can also pass a specific instance instead of the class name:

 ````php
 $foo = new Foo();
 $return = $hodl->resolveMethod($foo, 'someMethod', ['amount_of_awesome' => 100]);
 ````

-Both `resolve` and `resolveMethod` can be used together to create a new fully resolved object and execute a method without having to create a single new object.
+Both `resolve` and `resolveMethod` could therefore be used together to create a new fully resolved object and execute a method.

 ````php
 class Bar